-Imagine two drunks in a bar.
+Imagine two people in a bar.
 They have heard each other’s sad stories so many times they no longer listen.
-Of course each wants the other to shut up so that he can tell his sad story.
+Of course each wants the other to stop talking so that he can tell his own mournful story.
 They are both very much identified with their suffering.
-They seem caught in a vicious circle endlessly repeating their mournful song.
+They seem caught in a vicious circle endlessly repeating their depressing song.

 Compare this with a friend of mine who told me that being an alcoholic was the best thing that happened to him.
 How so?
 He treasured the way in which that condition forced him to work on his spiritual life, and his relationship with others.